norulshahlam/url-shortener-backend/README.md

 `Approach`

-User enters an alias in the field and URL and it will generate URL with the alias as the endpoint.
+User enters an alias & URL in the field and it will generate URL with the alias as the endpoint.

 `Technologies used`